 No matter how you time it, the flavors will always wow your eaters.
 I promise.

-Check out my apricot jam web story for a visual tour through this delectable recipe!
+Check out my apricot jam chicken web story for a visual tour through this delectable recipe!

 Ingredients for this recipe